wzhouiup/Acer-Aspire-E5-575G-55KK-Hackintosh/README.md

 **Fixing audio**

-   **Note:** *Use Layout 3 for any audio related patching, and simply inject in .plist when ready*
+   **Note:** *Use Layout 3 for any audio related patching, and simply inject in .plist (in Clover Configurator) when ready*

    [Audio w/ AppleALC kext](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/#AppleALC)

-   To fix the garbled audio through headphones, install CodecCommander kext and create a file named SSDT-ALC255.aml in /EFI/patched containing:
+   To fix the garbled/warped audio through headphones, install CodecCommander kext and create a new file in MaciASL named SSDT-ALC255.aml in /EFI/Clover/ACPI/patched containing:

    ```
    // Credit to insanelydeepak